nais/handbook/docs/technical/naas.md

 ## Introduction
 NaaS is a centralized system for governance of NAIS clusters and a uniform way of applying features.
-Its purpose is remaining a clear separation between partners and their configuration, whilst still remaining centralized control.
+Its purpose is remaining a clear separation between tenants and their configuration, whilst still remaining centralized control.

 ## An architecture overview
 ### The nais-io GCP organization